metio/terraform-provider-k8s/docs/data-sources/hazelcast_com_hazelcast_v1alpha1_manifest.md

 Optional:

 - `repository` (String) Repository to pull Hazelcast Platform Operator Agent(https://github.com/hazelcast/platform-operator-agent)
+- `resources` (Attributes) Compute Resources required by the Agent container. (see [below for nested schema](#nestedatt--spec--agent--resources))
 - `version` (String) Version of Hazelcast Platform Operator Agent.

+<a id="nestedatt--spec--agent--resources"></a>
+### Nested Schema for `spec.agent.resources`

+Optional:

+- `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims, that are used by this container.
+This is an alpha field and requires enabling the DynamicResourceAllocation feature gate.
+This field is immutable.
+It can only be set for containers. (see [below for nested schema](#nestedatt--spec--agent--resources--claims))
+- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `requests` (Map of String) Requests describes the minimum amount of compute resources required.
+If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
+Requests cannot exceed Limits.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

+<a id="nestedatt--spec--agent--resources--claims"></a>
+### Nested Schema for `spec.agent.resources.requests`

+Required:

+- `name` (String) Name must match the name of one entry in pod.spec.resourceClaims of the Pod where this field is used.
+It makes that resource available inside a container.

+<a id="nestedatt--spec--cp_subsystem"></a>
+### Nested Schema for `spec.cp_subsystem`

+Required:

+- `member_count` (Number) MemberCount is the number of CP members to initialize the CP Subsystem.

+Optional:

+- `data_load_timeout_seconds` (Number) DataLoadTimeoutSeconds is the timeout duration in seconds for CP members to restore their persisted data from disk
+- `fail_on_indeterminate_operation_state` (Boolean) FailOnIndeterminateOperationState indicated whether CP Subsystem operations use at-least-once and at-most-once execution guarantees.
+- `group_size` (Number) GroupSize is the number of CP members to participate in each CP group.
+Allowed values are 3, 5, and 7.
+- `missing_cp_member_auto_removal_seconds` (Number) MissingCpMemberAutoRemovalSeconds is the duration in seconds to wait before automatically removing a missing CP member from the CP Subsystem.
+- `pvc` (Attributes) PVC is the configuration of PersistenceVolumeClaim. (see [below for nested schema](#nestedatt--spec--cp_subsystem--pvc))
+- `session_heartbeat_interval_seconds` (Number) SessionHeartbeatIntervalSeconds Interval in seconds for the periodically committed CP session heartbeats.
+Must be greater than or equal to SessionTTLSeconds.
+- `session_ttl_seconds` (Number) SessionTTLSeconds is the duration for a CP session to be kept alive after the last received heartbeat.
+Must be greater than or equal to SessionTTLSeconds.

+<a id="nestedatt--spec--cp_subsystem--pvc"></a>
+### Nested Schema for `spec.cp_subsystem.pvc`

+Optional:

+- `access_modes` (List of String) AccessModes contains the actual access modes of the volume backing the PVC has.
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes-1
+- `request_storage` (String) A description of the PVC request capacity.
+- `storage_class_name` (String) Name of StorageClass which this persistent volume belongs to.

 <a id="nestedatt--spec--durable_executor_services"></a>